 Ed Mountfield is Vice President for Operations Policy and Country Services (OPCS) at the World Bank.
 In this role, he works across all regions on the programming, coordination, and delivery of the Bank’s country services, including project and program financing, and advisory services and analytics.
 He oversees the World Bank’s corporate policies on operations and country engagement and supports the management of risks in operations.

-A British and Irish national, he has over 25 years of professional experience in development, economics, finance, policy making and leadership.
+A British and Irish national, he has over 30 years of professional experience in development, economics, finance, and policy.
 His experience in regional operations and finance spans over 30 countries and all seven regions of the World Bank.

 He holds an M.Phil in Economics and a B.A. in Modern History and Economics, both from the University of Oxford.